Johnathan Abram: 2022

 On April 29, 2022, the Raiders announced that they would not pick up the fifth-year option on Abram's contract, making him a free agent in the 2023 offseason.
 Abram was waived by the Raiders on November 8, 2022.

 Green Bay Packers

 On November 10, 2022, the Green Bay Packers claimed Abram off waivers.
 The Packers waived Abram on November 29.

 Seattle Seahawks

 Abram was claimed off waivers by the Seattle Seahawks on November 30, 2022.
+The Seahawks did not re-sign him after the end of the 2022 season.

+New Orleans Saints

+On March 22, 2023, Abram signed with the New Orleans Saints.
+He was waived during final roster cuts on August 29, and re-signed to the practice squad.
+Abram was signed to the active roster on November 30.
+In Week 17 against the Tampa Bay Buccaneers, Abram tallied one interception (against Baker Mayfield), one forced fumble, one pass deflection, and five tackles.

+On March 20, 2024, Abram re–signed with the Saints.
+On August 27, he was cut during final roster cuts and re-signed to the practice squad on August 28 despite having been a contender for a starting safety role.
+He was released on October 22.